SuReLI/aerobench_fixed_target_low_order/README.md

 ## Usage

 ### Training phase
-Navigate to the directory to run the first task with the low-order model:
+Navigate to the directory to run the desired task:
 ```bash
 cd aerobench_fixed_target_low_order
 ```